Dealing With Lasting Effects of Brain Trauma

 He built strength back up physically.
 However, he had an extremely hard time communicating with us from that point forward.
 Words didn't come easily, and they often didn't seem to flow in any cohesive order.
 He didn't always call us by name, but he called me his daughter at times.
 He generally knew we were his kids.

-At the lowest of lows, he was irritable, confused, and didn’t know us at all.
-Thank goodness, those times were infrequent.
-When he was fairly content, we learned to smile and nod a lot at his jumbled sentences, but we’d never have conversations like we used to again.
+When he was fairly content, we learned to smile and nod a lot at his jumbled sentences, but we would never have conversations like we used to again.
 Conversations were casualties of the event, and replaying them from memory would be our only way of having rational back-and-forth exchanges ever again.

 You can dust off what's left, make a fresh start, and find as much happiness as you can in the new normal.
 You can glue the pieces back even if a few are missing.
 As Leonard Cohen once wrote, "There is a crack, a crack in everything.
 That's how the light gets in."